 This week has been one that I have looked forward to for many months: the week of my first marathon.
 I have A LOT of feelings right now, mostly excitement, but part of me also can’t believe that it’s almost May 18.
 I started training for this race on December 3.
-It’s been 23 weeks and 3 day, or 164 days.
+It’s been 23 weeks and 3 days, or 164 days.
 For five months straight, I have been in training mode.
-Growing up as an athlete, and spending five years as a college swimmer, spending five months training for one race doesn’t seem crazy to me.
+Growing up as an athlete, and spending five years as a college swimmer, spending five months training for one race doesn’t seem that crazy to me.
 I’ve put so much hard work and time into my marathon training, and the day is almost here where I get to see it all pay off.

-During my marathon training, I was promoted to a new job at my company.
+During marathon training, I was promoted to a new job at my company.
 While I was excited for the new opportunity, it made training difficult some days.
 Long hours at work forced me to switch up my workout schedule for most of April.
 I found myself waking up at 4:30am most days so that I could get my runs in.
 I always said that I would never wake up early to work out again after college, but that kind of goes out the window once you have a goal set.
 I honestly didn’t mind waking up early to work out, it’s just kind of hard to have a social life when you need to be in bed by 8:30pm. 😜